 The two strikes do not need to be delivered to the same target.
 For example, the Kizami Tsuki might be delivered at the Jodan level and the Gyaku Tsuki might be directed at the Chudan level.

 Tettsui Uchi – Gyaku Tsuki

-Starting in Sochin Dachi use the front arm to deliver a Tettsui Uchi to perhaps the Jodan or Chudan level.
+Starting in Sochin Dachi, use the front arm to deliver a Tettsui Uchi to perhaps the Jodan or Chudan level.
 Then rotate forward into a Zenkutsu Dachi to deliver a Gyaku Tsuki to the Jodan or perhaps Chudan (or even Gedan) level.
-The first strike is allowed to return in a much abbreviated circular manner as this both helps to increase the power of the second strike and returns the front hand to a guard position quickly.
-The front hand should rarely go outside of your center triangle while returning to guard position.
-This combination is both fast and very powerful, but it is critical that you practice this sequence to ensure you always have an effective guard in place.
+The first strike is allowed to return in a much abbreviated circular manner as this both helps to increase the power of the second strike and returns the Front Hand to a guard position quickly.
+The Front Hand should rarely go outside of your center triangle while returning to guard position.
+This combination is both fast and very powerful, but you must practice this sequence to ensure you always have an effective guard in place.
 Watch for any potential openings or weaknesses in your guard position and strive to narrow or close these whenever possible.

-As with any strike it is extremely important that the first strike be returned briskly.
-This not only helps increase the speed of the second strike, but it reduces the chance that your opponent will be able to successful grab your extended arm at the completion of your first strike.
+As with any combination, the first strike must be returned briskly.
+This not only helps increase the speed of the second strike, but it reduces the chance that your opponent will be able to successfully grab your extended arm after your first strike.
 Grabbing an extended arm or leg is a common method of countering a strike and you should remain very aware of this possibility.
-And of course a quick return means an earlier establishment of a sound guard position.
+And of course, a quick return means an earlier establishment of a sound guard position.

 Uraken Tsuki – Gyaku Tsuki

 The only significant difference between this strike and the Tettsui Uchi – Gyaku Tsuki striking combination is that an Uraken Tsuki is used as the first strike instead.
 The same circular benefits, return speed, and guard position comments are relevant to both of these striking combinations.